In order to make a "happy you" lets have a look at what happy people do to achieve that title.

 Firstly, congratulations on taking your first, tentative steps (or maybe you marched boldly forward) towards your Happy Life!
 You have shown initiative and desire and are to be commended.

 Its no accident this "happy you" page is on top of the list, its here because happiness starts with you and your attitude.
-If you choose to ignore the wisdom(?!) on this page and its links, you may as well make that "muffin or the chips" decision right now and return to your couch.
 That's right!
-If you choose to believe happiness comes from a shop, or a bank balance, or a car dealer or anywhere else apart from inside you - off you go - I think I can hear Jerry and Elaine arguing - you wouldn't want to miss that.
+If you choose to believe happiness comes from a shop, or a bank balance, or a car dealer or anywhere else apart from inside you, your journey to happiness could be long and arduous.

-Now that you've demonstrated a desire for a Happy Life, its time to start thinking about energy and input.
+Now that you've demonstrated a desire for a Happy Life by visiting your Happy Life site and clicking onto this page, its time to start thinking about energy and input.

 Anything you put energy and enthusiasm into is going to have some measure of success.